rom-py/rompy/docs/source/swan/index.rst

 Components are subclasses of :py:class:`rompy.swan.components.base.BaseComponent`.
 The base component class implements the following attribues:

-* The **model_type** field that must be overwritten in each component subclass.
-The `model_type` field is defined as a `Literal`_ type and is used to specify the exact component class in a declarative framework (i.e., when using a dict from a yaml or json file to prescribe the model config).
+* The **model_type** field that should be overwritten in each component subclass.
+The `model_type` field is defined as a `Literal`_ type and is used to discriminate the exact components to use in fields defined by a `Union` type of two or more components in a declarative framework (i.e., instantiating with a dict from yaml or json file).

 * The **cmd()** method that must be overwritten in each component subclass.
 The `cmd()` method should return either a string or a list of strings to fully define a SWAN command line instruction.
-A list of strings defines multiple command line instructions that are executed in sequence such as the [INPGRID, READGRID] components.
+A list of strings defines multiple command line instructions that are executed in sequence such as the INPGRID/READGRID components.

 * The **render()** method that constructs the command line instruction from the content returned from the `cmd()` method.
-The `render()` method is typically called inside the model template to construct the specific command line instruction from that component, taking care of maximum line size, line break and line continuation.
+The `render()` method is typically called inside the `__call__` method of the config class to construct the specific command line instruction from that component, taking care of maximum line size, line break and line continuation.

 Components are defined within the :py:mod:`rompy.swan.components` subpackage and